Briards are a Healthy Breed

 Never a common condition, CSNB AFFECTED dogs can have varying degrees of night blindness.
 A night blind dog can have problems ranging from a slight difficulty in moving around in poor light, to almost a total loss of vision in dim light.
 A genetic test for the recessive gene which causes CSNB is now available for breeders to use, so the incidence in the Briard population should decrease.

 Dogs that are CARRIERS of CSNB are not affected in any way.
 Carriers can now be bred safely, as long as it is not to another carrier.
 With genetic testing available, high quality Briards that carry the CSNB gene no longer have to be avoided as breeding animals, but many breeders will not breed carriers, to avoid the expense and trouble of the genetic testing, and to lessen the incidence of CSNB.
-In England, breeding of carriers will not be permitted after 2014.
+In England, breeding of carriers was banned after 2014.
 Read more about CSNB and the test for it.
 As an item of interest, Briards were involved in developing gene replacement therapy for humans with a similar genetic defect.
 A Briard involved in the research actually had normal sight restored!

 Note: at Lebec, I produced a litter of CSNB affected puppies as a result of an accidental breeding in 2008.
 From personal experience, I can state that of the 4 affected pups in the litter, only one had a quality of life issue, as he was strongly affected.
 There were no temperament or behavior issues in three of the affected pups.
 Many breeders who have not personally seen affected pups continue to maintain that all will have poor temperaments and be deeply affected, but this is not the case.
 I was very public about my litter, but in talking to two other breeders who had produced affected pups but chose not to come forward, and to several owners of affected dogs, I found that poor temperaments were not an issue.
 Obviously, carrier / carrier breedings need to be avoided, but the rumors regarding these pups need to be debunked.